thekoushikdurgas/appointment/docs/TAILWIND_CONVERSION_PROGRESS.md

 ## Summary

-This document tracks the progress of converting Tailwind utility classes to semantic CSS classes across the NexusCRM codebase.
+This document tracks the progress of converting Tailwind utility classes to semantic CSS classes across the Contact360 codebase.

 ## Completed Work